 In a decision that does much to reassert legal certainty for investors in Cayman Islands funds the Cayman Islands Court of Appeal ("CICA") has overruled a decision of the Grand Court concerning the circumstances in which an official liquidator of a solvent company could rectify the register of members, in 'In the matter of Herald Fund SPC (in official liquidation)'.

 The Grand Court had held that section 112(2) of the Companies Law empowered an official liquidator to go behind a contractually binding (but misstated) NAV and substitute a correct NAV in its place.
 The CICA disagreed and, while noting the potential for harsh and indeed arguably unfair outcomes for some investors where a binding (but misstated) NAV was upheld, preferred to uphold the principle of legal certainty for all investors, and followed the recent line of authority from the Privy Council decisions in Fairfield Sentry and Pearson v Primeo.

 In this article Caroline Moran and Nick Herrod, who acted for the successful scheme of companies, discuss the Ocean Rig restructuring of US$3.7 billion in New York law governed debt, the largest ever Cayman Islands restructuring.

-This article first appeared in the November 2017 issue of the South Square digest.
+This article first appeared in the December 2017 Corporate Rescue and Insolvency Journal.

-Robin McDonnell, Saranna Enraght-Moony and Karole Cuddihy provide an analysis of current economic conditions and insolvency case developments in Ireland.
-Their contribution formed part of the fourth edition of The International Insolvency Review, published in October 2016 and covering law in 29 jurisdictions.
+Robin McDonnell, Saranna Enraght-Moony and Karole Cuddihy provide an analysis of current economic conditions and insolvency case developments in the Ireland.
+Their contribution formed part of the fifth edition of The International Insolvency Review which covered 26 jurisdictions.